mumoshu/variant/README.md

 `Variant` is a task runner / CLI generator.

 Write your workflows in YAML.
-Add a shebang to call `variant`. `Variant` transforms your workflows into a modern CLI application.
+Add a shebang to call `variant`. `Variant` transforms your workflows into a modern CLI application and [GitHub Actions](https://github.com/mumoshu/github-actions/tree/master/variant).

 ```yaml
 #!/usr/bin/env variant